Send the link below via email or IMCopy

 in which the readers enter only one character's mind, either throughout the entire work or in specific section.

-A man is accused of a murder
+A man is accused of a murder that he

-that he did not commit.
-He has
+did not commit.
+He has an alibi that

 Ten years ago on a cold dark night,